Creating a digital experience for students and members to enhance their French language and culture journey

 The research showed that most students would use the website on their phone so I went with a mobile-first design approach.

-I quickly learned that the website would need to be much bigger than expected, and I created 20 pages of desktop wireframes and 25 of mobile wireframes.
+When I first started I thought this would be a straightforward project, however I quickly learned that the website would be much bigger than expected, and I created 20 pages of desktop wireframes and 25 mobile wireframes.

 Tasks included: